 A 2018 Bureau of Justice study found out of 401,288 individuals released from prison in 30 states, more than 83% were re-arrested an average of six times during the study period.
 That rate in Maryland is roughly 40%, at an average cost of $46,000 per person annually according to The Baltimore Sun.
 In Michigan, the average incarceration cost per individual is $36,106 as of 2017.
 And as reported by Detroit Free Press, prison population costs continue to rise.

 Our Full Circle Training Program trains returning citizens to become skilled auto mechanics and ensures reentry is a time of SUCCESS, empowerment and support.
-Only 1% of trainees have returned to prison - the equivalent of one individual; the national rate of recidivism is 83%.
+Only 1% of interns have returned to prison - the equivalent of one individual; the national rate of recidivism is 83%.
 Through Full Circle Auto Repair & Training Center, we are virtually eliminating recidivism.
+Our interns receive Automotive Service Excellence (ASE) classroom training as well as hands-on training under the supervision of ASE certified master mechanics and Maryland state licensed inspectors.